Airport Badging Procedures

 2: AUTHORIZING SIGNATURE FORM

-Each company that requests Airport ID Badges must identify one or more responsible company employees as “Authorizing Signers”.
-Only Badge Application Forms signed by an “Authorizing Signer” will be accepted for processing.
+Each company that requests Airport ID Badges must identify one or more responsible company employees as “Authorizing Signers.”
+Only Badge Application signed by an “Authorizing Signer” will be accepted for processing.
 Names of individuals authorized to sign Badge Application Forms for a particular company are on file in the Badging Office.
-Each Badge Application submitted for processing will be checked to ensure that it is authorized by one of the designated individuals.
-Only individuals who possess an Airport photo ID Badge may be Authorizing Signers.
-The signature of an Authorized Signer on a Badge Application Form certifies that the applicant is an employee of the particular company, requires unescorted access to the AOA, and that the Application has been reviewed for completeness.
-The Authorizing Signer is also responsible for indicating on the Badge Application that the employee will have a need to drive on the AOA.
-Authorized signers are required to submit to criminal history records checks (CHRC) and receive airport security training.
-(Fingerprint cost = $37 payable by applicant).
-Authorized Signers will be required to attend recurrent annual training.
+Only individuals who possess an Airport ID Badge may be Authorizing Signers.
+The signature of an Authorized Signer on a Badge Application Form certifies the applicant is an employee of the particular company, requires unescorted access to the AOA, and the Application has been reviewed for completeness.
+The Authorizing Signer is also responsible for indicating on the Badge Application that the employee will have a business need to drive on the AOA.
+Authorized signers are required to submit to a criminal history records checks (CHRC) and receive airport security and signer training.
+Authorized Signers will be required to attend recurrent annual training every October.

 3: BADGE APPLICATION (click to download badge application)

-Application for a Badge is made on the Badge Application Form.
-This Form must be completely filled out, properly signed and submitted to the Badging Office for processing.
-The Form will be checked by the Badging Office for accuracy, including proper signatures and dates.
+Application for an airport badge is made on the Badge Application Form.
+This form must be completed in its entirety, properly signed and submitted to the Badging Office for processing.
 Blank Badge Application Forms are available at the Badging Office, your authorized employer / sponsor, on the Airport’s website, or by fax or email, upon request.
 Only the original copy of a completed Application Form will be accepted.
 Do not submit a photo copy; it will not be accepted for processing.
 Applications will not be processed unless proper ID’s are submitted.
 If applicant has multiple employers at LFT, the primary employee will be identified on the badge.
+All badge applicant signatures will authorize automatic enrollment and participation into the “RAPBACK” Program.

-All Badge applicants must present two (2) forms of identification or documentation when applying for an Airport ID Badge.
+All Badge applicants must present two (2) forms of I9 compliant identification or documentation when applying for an Airport ID Badge.
 At least one ID must have been issued by a Government Authority and at least one must include a photo.
 The documentation must be able to verify the applicant’s identity as well as employment eligibility.
-See examples below: (Driver’s license required for anyone with vehicle access.)
+See examples below: (a valid driver’s license required for anyone requesting AOA vehicle access.)

 List of Acceptable Documents for verification of Identity & Employment Eligibility required by SD 1542-04-08C